GunFightingYeti/GunFightingYeti.github.io/Assignment1/README.md

 # GunFightingYeti.github.io

-This is the first assignment of DU's Coding Boot Camp.
+This is the first assignment of DU's Coding Bootcamp.